lawrenceliu2/JavaDocs/README.md

 -Word Count button added and mostly functional.
 Needs help with new lines without spaces but still have words.

 -Things to work on next: 1.
 Perfect the Word Count.
 2. Line count, Character Count, other counts.
 3. Other To-Do stuff like vertical scroll functionality, prettier GUI, selecting a part of the text to format.

+1/22/2016

+-Word Count function reworked, I (Lawrence) had a brain fart and was using unnecessary code.
+Works for the most part, only bug is that new lines with words but no spaces screw it up

+-Finally found a way to implement scrolling correctly.
+Barebones scrolling, view is messed up.